OneMadGypsy/serialz/README.md

 * serialize classes as `json`, `pkl` or in a `shelve` database.
 * optionally autoload saved state when class is instanced
 * optionally overwrite saved state when class is instanced
+* paths are internally managed based on subclass type and id

 ### example: